Finding work in Spain can be very difficult for an expat, and those already working in Spain should make efforts to keep their jobs.

 Earnings tend to be lower in Spain than elsewhere in Europe, and monthly costs are high from the get-go.
 Newcomers will also need to account for the fact that their asesor will charge them for their three-monthly IVA returns and a yearly tax return.
 Expats planning on self-employment should therefore think twice, since it will cost several thousand euros a year just to operate legally.

 New arrivals can also choose to increase their monthly contribution payments to provide for unemployment and illness benefits.

 Spain's business culture is strongly rooted in tradition, and some business practices may seem old-fashioned to expats.
 Nonetheless, once they adjust, expats should find it relatively easy and pleasant to do business in Spain.

 Hierarchy is paramount to business in the country.
 Spanish managers generally have the authority to make important decisions without consulting their employees.
 That said, the business culture is evolving, and those of a younger generation may uphold slightly different ideals and subscribe to more egalitarian practices.

-Making contacts and networking in Barcelona is also important.
+Making contacts and networking in Barcelona is also essential.
 The power of connections is not to be underestimated and is a principle ingrained in the Spanish working world.
-Expats should take advantage of any attempt to interact with decision makers and should make an effort to attend job fairs and group events.
+Expats should take advantage of any attempt to interact with decision-makers and attend job fairs and group events.

-It is also important for foreigners to learn at least some Spanish, or Catalan if planning to work in Catalonia.
+It is also critical for foreigners to learn at least some Spanish or Catalan if planning to work in Catalonia.
 International business may be conducted in English, but other transactions will most likely be in Spanish.